Tennis coaches can now provide players with details on their performances during games through an SAP-based mobile app.

 The Women’s Tennis Association (WTA) has worked with SAP to create an app that provides point-by-point data to coaches that can be analysed after a match.

-The latest app means on-court coaching, which the WTA introduced in 2008, will be backed up by real-time data.
-The 2015 season will be the first time players and coaches will be allowed to access data analytics during a game.
+The latest app means on-court coaching, which the WTA in 2008, will be backed up by real-time data.
+The 2015 season will be the time players and coaches will be allowed to access data analytics during a game.
 It was co-developed by SAP and the WTA with input from coaches.

 Stacey Allaster, CEO at the WTA, said technology will play a major role in modernising the sport.

 “Tennis is a data-driven sport and information is power," she said.
-“Many of our matches usually come down to just a few key points and any advantage that players and coaches can gain by analysing trends and data could deliver and edge in the match."
+“Many our matches usually come down to just a few key points and any advantage that players and coaches can gain by analysing trends and data could deliver and edge in the match."